ci-compass/cicf/week02-python-and-jupyter/slides/slides.md

 - Jupyter notebooks are a way to write text/documentation, code, equations, data, graphs, images, etc. together.
-- You can view and edit these notebooks in a browser window.
+- You can view and edit these notebooks in a web browser window.
-- You can execute code in these notebooks from the browser window.
+- You can execute code in these notebooks from the web browser window.
 - You can share these notebooks with other people.

 They are kind of like paper lab notebooks, but in a browser window.